 Peter was formerly a lecturer in Human Physiology and other Biosciences and gave tuition in Tai Chi at Blackpool and the Fylde College.
 For several years, he lectured in Clinical Skills at The University of Central Lancashire.
 He is a Medical Herbalist (retired), trained under the auspices of The National Institute of Medical Herbalists (NIMH), of which he is a member.
 He holds honours degrees in Herbal Medicine and Health Science for which his final thesis was “Qigong: A Scientific Perspective” published in the Qi Journal.
 He is co-author of “Understanding Chi Kung“ and author of “Clinical Examination Routines, Common Signs and Symptoms“.

 “Understanding Chi Kung”

 Please email Peter if you require more information.

 Martin Brady AMAA

 Martin is a Senior Instructor and one of the founding members of the Fylde Tai Chi Association.
-He has studied Tai Chi and other martial arts for 15 years.
-In particular, he has studied Yang Style and Sun Style Tai Chi under the guidance of Peter Farrell and Bob Melia.
+He has studied Tai Chi for over 15 years, in particular, the Yang Style and Sun Style Tai Chi under the guidance of Peter Farrell and Bob Melia.

 Martin has a keen interest in Tai Chi and Qigong as a preventative health strategy.
 He holds an Honours degree in Medical Microbiology and a Masters degree in Industrial Biotechnology.